 We welcome this month’s raft of proposals from DECC about the smart meter programme but until all of these factors are resolved, consumers will not have all of the information in order to decide, when the time comes, whether a smart meter is right for them.

-Stephen Fitzpatrick, Managing Director, Ovo Energy wrote this article for the Huffington Post.
+Stephen Fitzpatrick, CEO and founder of OVO Energy wrote this article for the Huffington Post.